jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

 ![fit2DImgModel_viewer_par](../images/fit2DImgModel_viewer_par.PNG)
 :::
-* the main table that displays the parameters settings with parameter estimates shown in the column _Value_.
+* the main table that displays the parameter settings with parameter estimates shown in the column _Value_.
 * a button **Copy all** allows you to copy the entire table to the clipboard.

 ### For 3D image models